21centuryweather/21st-Century-Weather-Software-Wiki/_sources/vscode/debugging-python.md

 You can view the `launch.json` file by accessing the tool 'cog' or 'gear' on the top right, next to the 'Run and Debug' pull-down menu.
 ![Add configuration](images/config.png)

+The `launch.json` file is written to your local filesystem.
+In my example, it was written to `CoE_workshop_2025/.vscode`

 More complicated configurations can be created by editing the `launch.json` file.
 For example, when attempting to debug a Python script associated with the ACCESS-rAM3 ancilliary suite, I created the following launcher configuration to allow the file `ancil_lct.py` to be debugged.
 ```